StellarKit/horizon-support/README.md

  Now click the Launch button in VSCode on top left and it will run Horizon and use this core/postgress and you can debug.

+A directory will appear in this project directory named 'stellar' which holds the files for core and the postgres data for core and horizon running in Docker.

+You can delete this to reset core and the data bases.
+But if you do, core  will have to resync which can be slow, delete only what you need to reset.

 You can monitor stellar-core with:

 ```